nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/plugins.md

    * @param offset Optional UTC offset in `UTC±HH:mm` format.
    * @param tzName Optional time zone name to set.
    * @param tzId Optional time zone identifier(s) to set.
-   * @param tzTracker Optional tracker to identify the instance created by {@link timeZone} method.
+   * @param tzTracker Optional tracker to identify the instance created by `timeZone` method.
    * @returns The `Chronos` instance with the specified origin and other properties.
   */
   withOrigin(